postmanlabs/labs-docs/01_getting_started/install_mac.md

 #### Install Postman

-Postman now offers a Mac App.
-Unlike the Chrome app, the Mac app is packaged with add-ons that make request capturing and cookie handling seamless.
+Postman now offers a native App for Mac and Windows users.
+Unlike the Chrome app, the native apps are packaged with add-ons that make request capturing and cookie handling seamless.

-To install go to [https://www.getpostman.com/apps][1], and click 'Get Mac App'.
+To install, go to [https://www.getpostman.com/apps][1], and click 'Get Mac App' or 'Postman for Windows'.

 The download should take a few minutes, depending on your internet connection.
-Once you've downloaded the app, you can install and launch Postman like any other Mac app.
+Once you've downloaded the app, you can install and launch Postman like any other app.

 [0]: https://www.getpostman.com/img/v1/docs/source/1.png